 Interestingly, it appears that the founders had been actively recruiting memberships in anticipation of incorporating, and the Incorporators were given a list of some 146 member families and individuals (see Appendix II), so the Club was off to a good start even before it became it became a functioning entity.

 For us old-timers in the Club, it had always been assumed that a resident named Dorothy “Dottie” Chapin was a founder of the Club, but, interestingly, her name does not appear in any of the early documents.
 Nonetheless, it‘s clear that she was a moving force in the Club’s early history, and her son King Chapin is alive and well and has been a contributor to the story.
-Anyone who knew Dottie will enjoy King’s observation that she “inserted herself” into the Club’s affairs, as only Dottie could.
+Anyone who knew Dottie will enjoy King’s observation that she “inserted herself into the Club’s affairs,” as only Dottie could.
 George Brakeley recalls that when he was Paddle Chairman, the Club’s supplies of paddle balls was kept, for reasons unknown, in Dottie’s basement, and he had to go plead with her to turn over enough of them to supply the teams.
 (Very tempting here to say her the balls are power.
 No, strike that)

 2014-18 Gary Merjian